Coalgebraic Infinite Traces and Kleisli Simulations: Related Work

 \section{Related Work}

+In this paper, for a coalgebraic modeling of infinitary traces, we followed~\cite{jacobs04tracesemantics} where a \emph{Kleisli} category is used.
+In~\cite{jacobs12tracesemantics}, an approach towards a coalgebraic characterization of \emph{finite} traces via an \emph{Eilenberg-Moore} category is introduced.
+We used ``Kleisli approach'' because of its potential for an extension to B\"uchi or parity automata.
+The extension seems difficult for Eilenberg-Moore approach because the approach is based on (generalized) \emph{determinization} of systems, and it is well-known that determinization of B\"uchi automata strictly decreases its expressive power.

-The construction of the largest homomorphism given in Prop.~\ref{prop:generalconstructionnotop} is based on the one in~\cite{cirstea10genericinfinite}.
-The latter imposes some technical conditions on a monad $T$, including a ``totality'' condition that excludes $T=\pow$ from its instances (the nonempty powerset monad is an instance).
-Our assumption of lifting to a 2-limit (Assumption~\ref{asm:existenceWeaklyFinalCoalgWeak2Lim} in Prop.~\ref{prop:generalconstructionnotop}) is inspired by a condition in~\cite{cirstea10genericinfinite}, namely that the limit $Z$ is lifted to a \emph{weak} limit in $\Kl(T)$.
-It is not the case that Prop.~\ref{prop:generalconstructionnotop} subsumes the construction in~\cite{cirstea10genericinfinite}: the former does not apply to the nonempty powerset monad (but our Prop.~\ref{prop:generalconstructiontop} does apply to it).
+The construction of the largest homomorphism given in Proposition~\ref{prop:generalconstructionnotop} is based on the one in~\cite{cirstea10genericinfinite}.
+The latter imposes some technical conditions on a monad $T$, including a ``totality'' condition that excludes $T=\pow$ from its instances (while the nonempty powerset monad is an instance).
+Our assumption of lifting to a 2-limit (Assumption~(\ref{asm:existenceWeaklyFinalCoalgWeak2Lim}) in Proposition~\ref{prop:generalconstructionnotop}) is inspired by a condition in~\cite{cirstea10genericinfinite}, namely that the limit $Z$ is lifted to a \emph{weak} limit in $\Kl(T)$.
+It is not the case that Proposition~\ref{prop:generalconstructionnotop} subsumes the construction in~\cite{cirstea10genericinfinite}: the former does not apply to the nonempty powerset monad (but our Proposition~\ref{prop:generalconstructiontop} does apply to it).

 In~\cite{kerstan13coalgebraictrace}, an explicit description of a (proper, not weakly) final $\overline{F}$-coalgebra is given for $F\in\bigl\{\,\Sigma\times(\place),\,1+\Sigma\times(\place)\,\bigr\}$ and $T\in\{\giry,\Geq\}$.
 Here $\Geq$ is the \emph{Giry monad} and restricts $\giry$ to proper, not sub-, distributions.
-We do not use their results (proper finality) for characterization of infinite traces, because: 1) if $T=\giry$ then the final coalgebras do not coincide with the set of possibly infinite words; and 2) if $T=\Geq$ then language inclusion is reduced to the equality.
-We doubt about the value of developing simulation-based methods for the latter degenerate case, one reason being that trace inclusion is often a more difficult problem than trace equivalence.
+We do not use their (proper finality) results for modeling of infinitary traces, because: 1) if $T=\giry$ then the final coalgebras do not coincide with the set of infinitary words; and 2) if $T=\Geq$ then language inclusion is reduced to the equality.
+We are skeptical about the value of developing simulation-based methods for the latter degenerate case, one reason being that trace equivalence is often much easier than trace inclusion.
 For example, finite trace inclusion for probabilistic systems is undecidable~\cite{blondel03undecidableproblems} while trace equivalence is decidable~\cite{kiefer11languageequivalence}.